teachingaway/teachingaway.github.io/index.md

 <h1 >  Intellectual Property and Commercial Law for Technology and Design Innovators </h1>

 <p class='big-text'>We provide legal advice and representation to clients who want to make a mark on the world.
-Our clients are entrepreneurs who work under conditions of uncertainty, and in competition with incumbents that are structurally opposed to change.
-We understand the challenge from direct experience.</p>

-<p class='big-text'>Our professionals possess a combination of intellectual property and commercial expertise that is rare to find in a small firm.
-We look for engagements that leverage our full capabilities in service of our clients’ interests.</p>
+Our clients are entrepreneurs competing with entrenched incumbents.
+We understand the challenge from direct experience.
+To help, we offer a combination of intellectual property and commercial law expertise that is rarely found in a responsive small law firm.</p>

 - - -